 Christie, who grew up in a large family in Holliston, Mass., joined the military in 1987 in large part because her curious, rigorous, and skeptical mind wanted to understand this organization she didn't particularly like.
 After her original threeyear enlistment, she decided to enroll in Officer Candidate School.

 "That's when my perspective on the military really opened up," she remembers.
-"The caliber of the people I met - their intelligence and education,

 In civilian life, she and Godfrey rollicked through a number of adventures, including hiking all the major peaks in the United States, before they settled in Dummerston.